 Skip To Main Content

-The research internship program is suggested for outstanding students interested in conducting research and becoming acquainted with Texas A&M University's academic and research programs.
+Outstanding students interested in conducting research and becoming acquainted with Texas A&M University's academic and research programs should consider our research internship program.
 The program is open to undergraduate students in their last year of study and to graduate students (master's and doctoral students).

-To start, interested students should work with their faculty advisors at their home institutions to identify the faculty member at Texas A&M and for the student's advisor to get in contact with the Texas A&M faculty.
+To start, interested students should identify a proposed faculty member at Texas A&M and then work with their faculty advisors at their home institutions to get in contact with the Texas A&M faculty.

 1. Establish contact with prospective host faculty in the student's research area.
 To learn more about the various research areas within each of the College of Engineering departments, visit our Research Areas page.

-2. Once a prospective host faculty has been identified, contact the faculty member.
-Please include the information outlined in your communication.
-The communication with the prospective host faculty member should start at least six months prior to the semester the student intends to travel to Texas A&M.
+2. Once a prospective host faculty has been identified, contact the host faculty member.
+Please be prepared to include the information outlined below (General Requirements) in your communication.
+Communication with the prospective host faculty member should start at least six months prior to the semester the student intends to travel to Texas A&M.

-3. Once a faculty member has agreed to host the student, the visa process will be initiated by the Texas A&M faculty member.
+3. Once the faculty member has agreed to host the student, the Texas A&M faculty member will initiate the visa process.

 General Requirements